sonhal/googlecodelabs-python-kurs/python-kurs.md

 ## Tuples
 Duration: 2:00

 Tuples work like lists, except that elements in tuples cannot change place.
-Tupels are immutable.
+Tuples are immutable.
 After a tuple has been created, the length of the tuple cannot change.

-##### A Tuple is a ordered collection of arbitrary Python objects
+#### Definition: A Tuple is a ordered collection of arbitrary Python objects

 #### Example